seiiib/Basic_Project/README.md

-This is the project lab that is gonna be progressively fulfill during the Web Technology course dedicated to Nodejs.
+<h1>This is the project lab that is gonna be progressively fulfill during the Web Technology course dedicated to Nodejs.</h1>

-Author : Sebastien Ye
+<h2>Author : Sebastien Ye</h2>

 The file entry : index.js